Sachy345/Sachy345/README.md

 ## Welcome!

-Hi my name is Sachiko :)
+Hi my name is Sachiko :)  Connect with me on [LinkedIn](https://www.linkedin.com/in/sachy345/)